 Catheter ablation is a surgical procedure.
-Heat, radiation, or freezing are used to neutralise areas of the heart which may be causing irregular electrical signals.
+A laser is used to destroy areas of the heart which are causing irregular electrical signals.

-This procedure takes between 1-4 hours and usually does not need an overnight hospital stay, although you may take a few days to fully recover at home.
+This procedure is not very invasive.
+It takes between 1-4 hours and usually does not need an overnight hospital stay, although you may take a few days to fully recover at home.